mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 ### 1.10 Python Example: Food Items

+This notebook,

+`lab_jupyter_logistic_regression.ipynb`,

-This notebook shows a classification example in which 13260 food items with 17 nutrient values (features) are labelled (target) as to be consumed:
+shows a classification example in which 13260 food items with 17 nutrient values (features) are labelled (target) as to be consumed:

 - in moderation,
 - less often,